Orthabond Contact Adhesive Glue - 1 Litre

 Why is it called Contact Adhesive?

-A Contact adhesive is a type of adhesive known for its ability to create strong, instant bonds between two surfaces.
+A contact adhesive is a type of glue.
+It is known for making strong, instant bonds between two surfaces.
 Unlike other adhesives that require clamping or sustained pressure - contact adhesives form an immediate bond when the coated surfaces are pressed together.

-They are commonly used in various industries and applications, such as laminate work, woodworking, automotive applications, footwear manufacturing, shoe repairs and in the installation of flooring materials like tiles or carpets.
+They are often used in many industries and for different purposes.
+This includes laminate work, woodworking, and automotive uses.
+They are also used in making footwear, repairing shoes, and installing flooring materials like tiles or carpets.

 Frequently bought together